-Avery W. Catlin.
-Mr. Catlin joined Celldex in January 2000.
+Avery W. Catlin joined Celldex in January 2000.
+Mr. Catlin has more than 20 years of financial and business expertise in the biotechnology and medical device industries.
 Prior to joining Celldex, he served as Vice President, Operations and Finance, and Chief Financial Officer of Endogen, Inc., a public life science research products company, from 1996 to 1999.
 From 1992 to 1996, Mr. Catlin held various financial positions at Repligen Corporation, a public biopharmaceutical company, serving the last two years as Chief Financial Officer.
 Earlier in his career, Mr. Catlin held the position of Chief Financial Officer at MediSense, Inc., a Massachusetts-based medical device company.
-Mr. Catlin holds degrees from the University of Virginia (B.A.) and Babson College (M.B.A.).
-Mr. Catlin is a Certified Public Accountant.
+Mr. Catlin received his B.A. degree from the University of Virginia and his M.B.A. from Babson College and is a Certified Public Accountant.

-Thomas Davis, MD became Senior Vice President and Chief Medical Officer of Celldex upon consummation of the merger of Celldex Research and Celldex.
-Dr. Davis was Vice President of Clinical Development and Chief Medical Officer of Celldex Research.
-Dr. Davis was formerly Chief Medical Officer at GenVec, and Senior Director of Clinical Science at Medarex.
+Thomas Davis, M.D. became Senior Vice President and Chief Medical Officer of Celldex in March 2008 upon consummation of the AVANT Merger.
+Dr. Davis was Vice President of Clinical Development and Chief Medical Officer of Celldex Research since April 2006 and Chief Medical Officer at GenVec from July 2005 to April 2006.
+Dr Davis was also Senior Director of Clinical Science at Medarex.
 He has supervised clinical efforts in adult hematologic malignancies and marrow transplantation and therapeutic antibodies at the Cancer Therapy Evaluation Program (CTEP) of the National Cancer Institute (NCI) and worked with Dr. Ron Levy on the development of rituximab and idiotype vaccines at Stanford University.
+Dr. Davis received his B.A. degree in Biophysics from Johns Hopkins University, his M.S. degree in Physiology from Georgetown University and his M.D. from Georgetown University School of Medicine.

-Dr. Tibor Keler became Senior Vice President and Chief Scientific Officer of Celldex upon consummation of the merger of Celldex Research and Celldex.
-Dr. Keler had been a founding officer of Celldex Research, serving as its Vice President, Research and Discovery and Chief Scientific Officer since May 2003.
+Tibor Keler, Ph.D. became Senior Vice President and Chief Scientific Officer of Celldex in March 2008 upon consummation of the AVANT Merger.
+Dr. Keler had been Celldex Research's Vice President, Research and Discovery and Chief Scientific Officer since May 2003.
 In addition, he was Senior Director of Preclinical Development and Principal Scientist at Medarex, Inc. from September 1993 to March 2004.
-While at Medarex, he was responsible for the development of Celldex Research's technology and products, as well as for the preclinical development and testing of numerous Medarex products now in Phase II clinical trials.
+While at Medarex, he was responsible for the development of Celldex's technology and products, as well as for the preclinical development and testing of numerous Medarex products now in clinical trials.
 Dr. Keler received his Ph.D. in Microbiology from the University of Pennsylvania.